 As with March, April is often in Lent and/or the Easter Octave.
 Saints' days that fall either in Holy Week or the Easter Octave (from Easter Sunday to the second Sunday of Easter) are often moved until after Easter.
-For example, this year (2022) the feast of St. George in England has been moved to 26th April, as the normal feast day (23rd April) coincides with Saturday in the Easter Octave.
-However, for consistency, I have kept the original date here but if you are going to Mass to celebrate these feast days, do check with your diocesan ordo.
+For consistency, I have kept the original date here but if you are going to Mass to celebrate these feast days, do check with your diocesan ordo.

-I have tried to select saints from different eras, countries, ages and cultures so hopefully there will be some saints here that can inspire you.
-If you have a favourite saint coming up that you think it is worth focusing on, please let me know.
+I have tried to select saints from different eras, countries, ages and cultures so hopefully there will be some saints here to inspire everyone.
+If you have a favourite saint coming up that you think it is worth focussing on, please let me know.